liquidctl/liquidctl/README.md

 # pip install git+https://github.com/jonasmalacofilho/liquidctl
 ```

-And if you want to work on the source and contribute to the project, you will find that it is more convenient to clone the repository manually and install liquidctl in editable mode.
+On the other hand, if you want to work on the source and contribute to the project, you will find more convenient to clone the repository manually and install liquidctl in editable mode.

 ```
 $ git clone https://github.com/jonasmalacofilho/liquidctl